Thucnnguyen/LipstickWeb/README.txt

 Project: Lipstick WebApp

-purpose: This website for selling lipstick
+Purpose: This site to sell lipstick